Skip to Content cleverbridge-logo-base-layer

 Prep the ops.
 Taxes, fraud, refunds, invoicing, and reporting.

-Ship a limited pilot.
+Launch a limited pilot.
 Use holdouts; compare contribution margin, not just top‑line.

 Explore third‑party store distribution (optional).
 Validate Google’s safety standards and the install UX before committing.